 Well.
 22 Tennessee basketball vs. No. 3 Kansas

 Well.
-22 Tennessee basketball takes on No. 3 Kansas in the Battle 4 Atlantis finale is Friday night down in the Bahamas.
+22 Tennessee basketball takes on No. 3 Kansas in the Battle 4 Atlantis final is Friday night down in the Bahamas.
 Tipoff is scheduled for 7:30 pm ET on ESPN.

-Jon Sciambi (play-by-play) and Jimmy Dykes (analyst) will have the call when both teams play their third game in three days.
-Fans can also catch the game online or on any mobile device through WatchESPN by clicking HERE.
-WatchESPN can be accessed through the ESPN App, or online at espn.com/watch.

-Fans can also listen live on their local Vol Network affiliate to hear Brian Rice and Bert Bertelkamp describing the action.
-To listen to the game on the Vol Network, click HERE.
-It can be heard in Knoxville on 99.1 WNML-FM or statewide through local affiliates.
-It can also be heard on Satellite Radio on SiriusXM channel 85, or channel 961 on the SXM App.
+GoVols247’s Ben McKee will be providing live updates and thoughts throughout the game on The Checkerboard.
+You can follow along for coverage throughout the night by clicking the link below.

 Tennessee (4-1) defeated USC in overtime Thursday in the Battle 4 Atlantis semifinals, 73-66.
 Freshman Julian Phillips had a breakout performance for the Vols, scoring a season-high 25 points and pulling down a season-high eight rebounds, while Olivier Nkamhoua finished in double-figure scoring with 12 points and six rebounds.